richard-yin/JeevesCraft/README.md

 Known Issues:
 -------------
- - Crafting grid does not clear immediately when shift + Click crafting leather
+ - Crafting grid does not clear immediately when shift + Click crafting
- - Armor, Saddles and Nametags not yet tested.